 Not much of a math person?
 Let’s go over the process of calculating your retained earnings.

 First, examine your company’s balance sheet or general ledger to determine the retained earnings for the previous year.
 If you are calculating your RE for the company’s first year, your Starting Period RE would be 0.
+Retained earnings will be carried over to the next year unless they're used for something else.

 Most accounting software will determine a business’ net income automatically.
 If you are completing this step manually, take the company’s total profits from the year and subtract any expenses — make sure to include any relevant deductions.

 Take note of any dividends that were paid out to the shareholders during the year.
 This can also include dividends that were paid out in the form of shares in the company.
+The amount left over is your company's total retained earnings for that year.

 A statement of retained earnings tells investors, lenders, and consumers about a company’s financial health and general direction.
-Understanding how to prepare and interpret a statement of retained earnings will help you make more strategic decisions and generate more opportunities with lenders and investors.